 Pet Damage and Homeowners Insurance: FAQ

-It’s not always clear how pet-related incidents are treated under your policy.
-These common questions can help clarify when you’re protected and when you may need extra coverage.
+Pet-related incidents under your policy aren't always clear.
+These common questions can help clarify when you're protected and when you may need extra coverage.

 Does homeowners insurance cover pet damage to my own home?

-No. Damage your pet causes to your own property, such as furniture or flooring, is typically excluded.
+No. Damage your pet causes to your property, such as furniture or flooring, is usually excluded.

 What pets are excluded from homeowners coverage?